Hitcher in the Dark: Production

 Hitcher in the Dark was made by Umberto Lenzi for Filmirage for crediting him as Humphrey Humbert on Ghosthouse.
 Lenzi claimed the film was influenced by The Collector while stating later concluding was disappointed with the film the ending of the film had to be changed.

 Release and reception

 Hitcher in the Dark was first released in 1989.
-In GoreZone, Loris Curci states that "despite its well-crafted psychological thriller in the style of Lenzi's giallo shockers."
+In GoreZone, Loris Curci called it a "well-crafted psychological thriller in the style of Lenzi's giallo shockers."